SonderJ/VPC_gen2_test/README.md

 Actually I don't remember that I really needed the CLI to just execute an existing Terraform templates with Schematics and Github.

 Only if you want to change something in the terraform-files you might need to pull some information out of the IBM Cloud.
 For example I changed the terraform-file which is actually based on the sample code of the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) guide to provision on a Gen2 based VPC instead of Gen1.
-In Gen2 the image names are slightly different (I wouldn't mind but Terraform does :wink: ) so I had to change the image name in [vpc.tf](./vpc.tf). ~~You can not~~ I could not find this imgage name in the GUI but the CLI command `ibmcloud is images` lists all images in the region so that I was able to pick one
+In Gen2 the image names are slightly different (I wouldn't mind but Terraform does :wink:) so I had to change the image name (or image ID) in [vpc.tf](./vpc.tf). ~~You can not~~ I could not find this imgage name in the GUI but the CLI command `ibmcloud is images` lists all images in the region so that I was able to pick the one I needed

 ```terraform
 data ibm_is_image "os" {